 Because we are mind/body health optimizers; we are also anti-sugar.
 We believe sugar is public health enemy #1.
 In our view and the view of the modern nutritional science world, sugar is the leading cause of most modern chronic diseases, including the explosion of metabolic diseases (there are 90 million pre-diabetics in the U.S.).
 Simply, sugar has no place in health/life optimization.

-Our wines are lab tested for fructose and glucose, the two sugars found in wine.
-All of our wines are <1g/L of total sugars, statistically sugar free.
+Our wines are lab tested for sugar, and all of our wines are <1g/L of total sugars, statistically sugar free.
 These low/no sugars are naturally occurring, nothing added or taken away.

 Ethyl alcohol is carb free.
 Carbs in wine come from the sugar content, as our wines are statistically sugar free, they are also statistically carb free.